-The McDonald’s FAQ page feels informal, sociable, and encourages people to share their FAQ experience (a rarity).
+The McDonald’s FAQ page feels informal and sociable, encouraging people to share their FAQ experiences (a rarity).

 The FAQ resource for Whatsapp is bright, easy to use, and categorized effectively for quick desktop or mobile use.

-It is text heavy, blocked into key topic areas, and has extensive access to all the key support areas you could ever need.
+It is text-heavy, blocked into key topic areas, and has extensive access to all the critical support areas you could ever need.

 The FAQs section of UCAS is simple, scaled back, and concise.

-It also includes a useful prompt to ask if the information was useful and to gather user feedback for improving the resource.
+It includes a prompt to ask if the information was helpful and to gather user feedback to improve the resource.

 DaysOutGuide’s frequently asked questions resource incorporates tags to make the most out of single-click functionality for all device access to information.

-The balance between text, images, and interactive features works great.
+The balance between text, images, and interactive features works well.

-Buffer’s FAQs are by far the most basic by design (single grid defined by thin square categories) included in this list of my best and most effective FAQs, but they work.
+SendInBlue’s FAQs are by far the most basic by design (single grid defined by thin square design categories) included in this list of my best and most effective FAQs, but they work.

-The FreeSpirit FAQ page combines useful information navigational features with interactive content to empower the user to progress through the site and making buying decisions faster.
+The FreeSpirit FAQ page combines useful information navigational features with interactive content to empower users to progress through the site and make buying decisions faster.

 13. Amazon Web Services